Definable convolution and idempotent Keisler measures II: Preliminaries

-\begin{fact}[Ellis's Theorem] Let $G$ be a locally compact Hausdorff space with a group structure such that the maps $x \mapsto y \cdot x$ and $x \mapsto x \cdot y$ from $G$ into $G$ are continuous for any fixed $y \in G$.
-Then $G$ is a topological group. \end{fact}
+\begin{fact}[Ellis' Joint Continuity Theorem] \begin{enumerate} \item Let $G$ be a locally compact Hausdorff semitopological group (i.e.~$G$ is equipped with a group structure such that the maps $x \mapsto y \cdot x$ and $x \mapsto x \cdot y$ from $G$ into $G$ are continuous for any fixed $y \in G$), and let $X$ be a locally compact Hausdorff topological space.
+Then every separately continuous action of $G$ on $X$ is (jointly) continuous. \item If $G$ is a locally compact Hausdorff semitopological group, then $G$ is a topological group. \end{enumerate} \end{fact}